-Bardney Hall is a fine Queen Anne house built in the early 1700s for William Gildas as a private residence.
+Bardney Hall is a fine Queen Anne house in Barton-upon-Humber, built in the early 1700s for William Gildas as a private residence.
 Located on the corner of Whitecross Street, Preston Lane and Caistor Road, opposite to Baysgarth Park, it stands on the site of Bardney Abbey Rectory, the Lincolnshire monastery owning much of Barton during the middle ages and reputed to have a secret passage to Thornton Abbey (although we have never found it).

 Bardney Hall was North Lincolnshire’s best kept secret, until now.
 Here you can enjoy individually designed boutique rooms decorated to a very high standard all with ensuite/ private bathrooms.